CommunityWeb2023/InfinityWeb/README.md

-# CommunityWeb 2023 Installation Guide
+# Installation Guide

-Install and set up CommunityWeb 2023 for Flyff server operators using Composer and NPM.
+Install and set up InfinityWeb for Flyff server operators using Composer and NPM.

 ## Getting Started